Head-to-head comparisons of medication uses, side effects, warnings, and more.

 Indications for

-•Treatment of skin rashes and other skin irritation - cream, lotion, and ointment
+•Skin rashes and other skin irritations - cream, lotion, and ointment

-•Treatment of eczema in adults and children 3 months and older - foam and gel only
+•Eczema in adults and children 3 months and older - gel only

 Pros and Cons of Clobetasol vs. Desonide